 Then, of course, we got the teaser released on August 6, 2021, which didn’t show us much of anything new, but declared that season 4 would drop sometime in 2022.
 On November 6, 2021, the streamer finally gave the update we have been waiting for: Stranger Things 4 will be dropping during the 2022 summer season, which could mean we’ll see another Independence Day premiere.

 There had been plenty of speculation that the fourth season of Stranger Things would be the last — especially since the young actors definitely don’t look like middle schoolers anymore.
 But in an interview with The Hollywood Reporter, Ross Duffer said that the story isn’t wrapping up just yet.

 “Season 4 won’t be the end,” he said.
 “We know what the end is, and we know when it is.
 [The pandemic-induced shut-down] has given us time to look ahead, figure out what is best for the show.
 Starting to fill that out gave us a better idea of how long we need to tell that story.”

-The minute-long clip is focused on Eleven, featuring what appears to be a flashback of the facility where our favorite superpowered teen was raised.
-As the clock strikes 3 (you’ll recall we know episode 2 is titled “Tick Tok Mr. Clock”), children play games (including what looks like Demogorgon chess — Queen’s Gambit crossover confirmed!…kidding) in a medical/science-type facility.
-A magic 8 ball reads “signs point to yes” and a Plinko game with discs that landed on numbers 4, 7 and 8.
+The minute-long clip focuses on Eleven, featuring what appears to be a flashback of the facility where our favorite superpowered teen was raised.
+As the clock strikes 3 (you’ll recall we know episode 2 was titled “Tick Tok Mr. Clock”), children play games (including what looks like Demogorgon chess) in a medical/science-type facility.
+A Magic 8-Ball reads “signs point to yes” and a Plinko game with discs that landed on numbers 4, 7, and 8.
 A man says, “Good morning, children” as the camera pans to a door with “11” on it — and our Eleven (played by Brown), startled, opens her eyes.
-What does it mean?!
-And are we getting more?!
-That’s up to us to analyze…and wait until Netflix decides to give us some more info.